INL/corpus-frontend/README.md

       E.G.: the document has `date_lower=1900` and `date_upper=1950`.
 The query is `1900-1910`, this matches when using Permissive (as the values overlap somewhat), while Strict would not match, as the document's actual value could also be outside this range.
 To also match using Strict, the query would have to be at least `1899-1951`.

     - **Date**
-      A calendar-based filter for dates.
+      A special filter for dates.
+      It works much like the `Multi-field Range` filter, only for full dates instead of only a single number.

+      It can work on either one metadata field or two separate metadata fields (for when the exact date is unknown, but an earliest and latest possible date is known).

       ![](docs/img/metadata_date.png)

-      It expects dates to be formatted as YYYYMMDD e.g. 20220403 for 3rd of april 2022.
-      It expects a leading zero for dates before the year 1000.
-      It works much like the `Multi-field Range` filter, only for full dates instead of only a single number.
+      During setup, dates can be configured four ways:
+      - A string in the format of `yyyymmdd`.
+January is 01.
+      - A string in the format of `yyyy-mm-dd`.
+January is 01.
+      - A javascript `Date` object
+      - A javascript object in the shape of `{y: '1900', m: '01', d: '01}`

       Config as follows:
         ```javascript